gopro2027/ArduinoAirSuspensionController/OASMan_ESP32/docs/pressure-goal-routine.md

 samples.

 **Sample collection:** every *coarse* close logs `{flowing bag, settled bag, flowing tank}` (the settled label comes from the stability-gated read).
-Manual up/down moves also log (via `captureManualOffsetSample`). **Fine bursts are deliberately NOT logged** — near-goal air-out samples are exactly the blind-spot data (±9 psi label scatter) that poisons the fit. `SAMPLE_DEDUP_PSI` (1) drops a sample within 1 psi (flowing AND settled) of the previous stored one, killing the long runs of near-identical samples a single preset move produces (measured: up to 18 in a row, 15–25% of
+Manual up/down moves also always log (via `captureManualOffsetSample`, which is skipped while a goal routine runs and in height mode — there is no on/off flag for it). **Fine bursts are deliberately NOT logged** — near-goal air-out samples are exactly the blind-spot data (±9 psi label scatter) that poisons the fit. `SAMPLE_DEDUP_PSI` (1) drops a sample within 1 psi (flowing AND settled) of the previous stored one, killing the long runs of near-identical samples a single preset move produces (measured: up to 18 in a row, 15–25% of